jonghkim/keras-seq2seq-models/README.md

 This is a project to learn different s2s model based on Tensorflow keras api

+## Data
+- get the data at: http://www.manythings.org/anki/

 ## Models
 - Vanilla seq2seq model
     - RNN encoder and decoder model